optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 The value of that entry is a callable that takes the pytree and returns selected parameters.

-The selected parameters can be returned as estimagic-pytrees.
+The ``selector`` function can return the selected parameter as estimagic-pytrees.
 For constraints where order plays a role (e.g., increasing), the order defined by ``tree_flatten`` is used.
 However we advise users to return one-dimensional arrays in that case, so they do not have to learn the internal of ``tree_flatten``.

 As an example, let's add probability constraints for each row of ``"probs"``: